I'm a provider

 Radiofrequency Denervation of the Renal Sympathetic Nerves

 The procedure is performed percutaneously with access at the femoral artery.
-A flexible catheter is threaded into the renal artery and controlled, low-power RF energy is delivered to the arterial walls where the renal sympathetic nerves are located.
+A flexible catheter is threaded into the renal artery and controlled energy source, most commonly low-power RF energy is delivered to the arterial walls where the renal sympathetic nerves are located.
 Once adequate RF energy has been delivered to ablate the sympathetic nerves, the catheter is removed.

 No RFA devices have been approved for ablation of the renal sympathetic nerves as a treatment for hypertension.
-There are several devices that have been developed for this purpose and are in various stages of application for U.S. Food and Drug Administration (FDA) approval.
-The Symplicity™ renal denervation device (Medtronic, Inc.) consists of a flexible catheter that is specifically intended for use in the renal arteries, and an external power generator.
-Other devices under development for this purpose include the Biosense Webster Thermocouple Catheter™, which has been used for cardiac electrophysiology procedures, and the St. Jude Medical EnligHTN™ multi-electrode renal denervation system.
+Several devices have been developed for this purpose and are in various stages of application for U.S. Food and Drug Administration (FDA) approval.

 POLICYRadiofrequency ablation of the renal sympathetic nerves is considered investigational for the treatment of resistant hypertension.